HITB-CyberWeek/hitbsecconf-ctf-2023/README.md

 # <img src="static/hitb-logo.png" width="30" height="35"> HITB SECCONF CTF 2023

 HITB SECCONF CTF is an onsite + online international challenge in information security.
 Developed by Hackerdom team for HITB SECCONF in Phuket, Thailand.
-HITB SECCONF CTF 2023 was held on August 24th–25th, 2023.
+[HITB SECCONF CTF 2023](https://ctftime.org/event/2037/) was held on August 24–25th, 2023.

 The contest is driven by almost classic rules for Attack-Defense [CTF](https://en.wikipedia.org/wiki/Capture_the_flag_%28cybersecurity%29).
 Each team is given a set of vulnerable services.
 Organizers regularly fill services with private information — the flags.